 After a slow start, SUCKER PUNCH devolves right away into a nearly relentless mess of over-the-top fantasy violence, incessant leering at the teenage girls’ skimpy attire and bombastic music that may make viewers wish they were deaf.
 The characters and dialogue are often ludicrous.
 Although the heroine and the other women in the story are trying to free themselves from the tyranny in the mental institution and the non-existent bordello, their characters are such utter ciphers that it’s impossible to care much for any of them.
 Even an uplifting but cryptic ending cannot save this movie.
 SUCKER PUNCH will make most moviegoers feel like they’ve been sucker-punched in their wallets.

+SUCKER PUNCH is a bizarre action fantasy about a 20-year-old woman placed in a mental institution for females by her fat evil stepfather.
+The stepfather is paying the lead male attendant under the table to make sure his stepdaughter gets lobotomized.
+Nicknamed Baby Doll because of her girlish looks, the woman resorts to fantasy.
+She imagines herself and the other women being held prisoner in a nightclub that’s also a bordello for rich, but greasy, “clients.”
+In this fantasy world, she also imagines herself battling giant samurai soldiers, German clockwork zombies in World War I, a dragon, and a ticking timebomb.
+A mysterious man gives cryptic clues for escaping the asylum and the nonexistent bordello.
 SUCKER PUNCH devolves right away into a nearly relentless mess of over-the-top fantasy violence, incessant leering at the girls’ skimpy attire and bombastic music.
 Although the heroine and the other women are trying to free themselves from violent tyranny, their characters are such ciphers that it’s impossible to care much for any of them.
 Even an uplifting but cryptic ending cannot save this movie.
 SUCKER PUNCH will make most moviegoers feel like they’ve been sucker-punched in their wallets.